Skip advert

 Range Rover Evoque Mk1: 2011-2018

 Based on the 2008 Land Rover LRX Concept, the first generation Evoque was launched in 2011 with three- and five-door models available.
-It won our Car of the Year award during its debut year, while its impressive engineering has meant even older models still look modern and fresh today.
+It won our Car of the Year award during its debut year, while its impressive engineering and well-penned styling have meant even older models still look modern and fresh today.

-Both petrol and diesel-engined Evoque's should be in good supply, while you might want to keep an eye out for the facelifted car which arrived in 2015 with updated exterior styling, more efficient engines, revised tech and improved safety features.
-And, if you're after top down, wind-in-your-hair driving fun, but with that familiar high-riding SUV driving position, there is the ultra-rare convertible model to consider.
+Diesel-engined Evoque's should be in good supply, while you might want to keep an eye out for the facelifted car, which arrived in 2015 with updated exterior styling, more efficient engines, revised tech and improved safety features.
+And, if you're after top-down, wind-in-your-hair driving fun, but with that familiar high-riding SUV driving position, there is the ultra-rare convertible model to consider.
 Read our full Mk1 Range Rover Evoque buyer’s guide here…

 Frequently Asked Questions